dd32/td-gh-ex/readme.txt

 == Description ==
-MyKnowledgeBase is a free, clean, minimalistic, responsive, mobile-friendly WordPress theme.
-Create a 3 or 4 column Knowledge Base, Bulletin Board, FAQ, Wiki or Link Portal with a custom page template and using the default categories and posts.
+Description: MyKnowledgeBase is a free, clean, minimalistic, responsive, mobile-friendly WordPress theme.
+Create a 3 or 4 column Knowledge Base, Bulletin Board, FAQ, Wiki or Link Portal with a custom page template and using the native categories and posts.
 Features: sidebar, homepage widgets, footer widgets, custom header image, custom background, custom logo to replace site title and tagline, full width page template, dropdown navigation.
 For more info please check readme file.
 Enjoy.

 == Installation ==